TheMythologist/guardian/README.md

 - No decryption (nor any similar attack on encryption used to secure GTA Online) was performed to investigate packets
 - I will not be held responsible for any misusing of this tool, including:
   - Getting banned by R* (unlikely to happen)
-  - Still getting hacked/harrassed by modders despiste using the tool
+  - Still getting hacked/harrassed by modders despite using the tool

 ## Support